joskolenberg/laravel-jory/README.md

 Use the JoryResource classes to configure your Jory api.

 ### Registering
-JoryResources our automatically discovered as long as they are in the default App\Http\JoryResources namespace.
+JoryResources are automatically discovered as long as they are in the default App\Http\JoryResources namespace.
 Alter the jory [config](#config) file or use the Register() method on the Jory facade to change this behaviour.

 ### Linked model